 COVID-19 and Children

 Children are not immune from these effects.
-While politicians and social commentators have drawn heavily on military metaphors to underline the urgency and scale of what we, like other nations, are facing (‘Dunkirk moment’, ‘war with an invisible killer’, ‘frontline soldiers’), children are grappling with their own questions and concerns: Will Grandma be OK?
-Does this mean no soccer season?
+While politicians grapple with finding a balance around the threat and risk, social commentators have drawn heavily on military metaphors to maintain the urgency and scale of what we, like other nations, are facing (‘Dunkirk moment’, ‘war with an invisible killer’, ‘frontline soldiers’).
+Meanwhile children are wrangling with their own questions and concerns: Will Grandma be OK?
+Does this mean no soccer season, again?
 What about my birthday party?
 Is it safe to be at school?
 Will you die if you catch this?

 Given the COVID-19 impact is unlike anything most of us have experienced before, we need to continue to give close attention to how we can best support children to cope and adapt.
 A considerable body of research highlights that adverse life events can impact significantly on the wellbeing of children and young people but it is often the accompanying change and uncertainty that such events give rise to that is not so readily recognised and addressed (Gibbs et al., 2014; Shepard et al., 2017).

-With COVID-19 change and uncertainty may be experienced differently in different families.
-While most will have been impacted to some extent by changes in routine at home, school, work and in social interactions, some families will have been more deeply affected by unemployment, reduced finances, temporary housing issues, safety concerns at home, family bereavement and illness.
-Since we have no precedent in Australia (nor in many other 'wealthy' western nations) for a disease threat and widescale change on the scale of this pandemic, there is very little direct research evidence to help us understand how best to support children (including from their perspective) in this specific context.
-However, literature on the science of coping suggests there are parallel events we can look to where there is research evidence on what children experience and need by way of support, and to draw on this for a guide (Goldberg, 2019).
+With COVID-19, change and uncertainty may be experienced differently in different families.
+While most will have been impacted to some extent by changes in routine at home, school, work and in social interactions, some families are more deeply affected by unemployment, reduced finances, temporary housing issues, safety concerns at home, family bereavement and illness.
+We have no precedent in Australia (nor in many other 'wealthy' western nations) for a disease threat and widescale change on the scale of this pandemic, although considerable research has been undertaken internationally over these past 18 months (or remains on-going) to shed light on children and young people’s experiences in this context (see Children and Young People, 2021; Lundy et al., 2021; Renshaw & Goodhue, 2021).
+Cross referencing this with existing literature on the science of coping suggests there are parallels from other contexts regarding what might best support children’s social and emotional wellbeing and resilience at this time (Goldberg, 2019; Masten & Motti-Stefanidi, 2020).

 Central to such research is that children are impacted - they need to understand what is happening, be reassured about their safety, have opportunities to ask questions, be given timely information in clear, factual ways that doesn't overwhelm them with detail, and be supported to focus on what they can influence rather than what they can’t.
-Such strategies reduce anxiety and promote coping, both during lockdown and as we navigate our changed worlds again afterwards.
+Such strategies reduce anxiety and help promote coping throughout on-going cycles of lockdown and reopening.
 As Gibbs et al. (2014) have highlighted following detailed, longitudinal studies of communities recovering from the 2009 Victorian bushfires, "Infants, children and young people are alert to their physical surroundings and experiences, sensitive to their emotional and social environments, and, according to their age and personalities, will try to make sense of what is happening to them, as adults" (p.18).